parashar-lonewolf/ClimaChange_Claims/README.md

 ## Instructions for using the Annotator :

-## The first window will have ask
+## The first window will ask
 ### WINDOW 1.
-"'So do you think this has a CLAIM ?'
+"'So do you think this has a CLAIM?'

 1. You answer yes by selecting a new actor and/or just clicking "Next"
 ![Window 1](https://cdn.mathpix.com/snip/images/GgCijP3eYTY7_q9RZ9wDhaQPLMIe_LbUcv0Q5JRYbSw.original.fullsize.png)